ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 The line averaged density is then calculated for the profile paramaters

 ###### Line averaged density derivation
-Line averageed electron density is calculated by integrating the profile across the normalised width of the profile and then dividing by the width of the integration bounds
+Line averaged electron density is calculated by integrating the profile across the normalised width of the profile and then dividing by the width of the integration bounds

 $$
 \mathtt{dnla}\  | \ \bar{n_{\text{e}}} = \frac{\int^1_0 n_0(1-\rho^2)^{\alpha_n} \ d\rho}{\rho}
 $$

-This can be more easily repsented in radial cordinates and returning $\rho = \frac{r}{a}$
+This can be more easily represented in radial coordinates and returning $\rho = \frac{r}{a}$

 $$
 \mathtt{dnla} \  | \ \bar{n_{\text{e}}} = \frac{\int^a_0 n_0(1-r^2/a^2)^{\alpha_n} \ dr}{a}